Junior Professionals in Delegations

 the EEAS sections – for political, press and information functions;

-the EC sections – for aid management, trade, economic issues, etc.
+the EC sections – for development policy, programme/project management, humanitarian affairs, etc.

 Additional posts might be financed through voluntary contributions of EU Member States.